scriban/scriban/doc/builtins.md

 #### Arguments

 - `value`: The input value to check if it is null or an empty string.
-- `default`: The default alue to return if the input `value` is null or an empty string.
+- `default`: The default value to return if the input `value` is null or an empty string.

 #### Returns